 It has been estimated that 2.5 million people in the world and over 100,000 people in the UK have Multiple Sclerosis.
 The proportion of women with MS is increasing and that roughly between two and three women have MS for every man with the condition.
-Those parts of Asia, Africa and America that lie on the equator have extremely low levels of MS, whilst Canada and Scotland have particularly high rates.

 In any one person, the symptoms can vary from day to day.
 It is not fatal and most people with MS live about as long as everyone else.
 Some of the most common symtoms for people who are newly diagnosed are fatigue (a kind of exhaustion), stumbling more than before, unusual feelings in the skin (such as pins and needles or numbness), slowed thinking or problems with eyesight.
 Not everyone experiences all of them.